RyanM-Arista/ATD-AVD-Dual-DC/DEMO.md

 ### Step 6:

 This step will push all the generated configuration to the devices via CVP.
 From the initial screen, click on "CVP".
-This will open up a web session to the Arista Cloudvision Portal station.
+This will open up a web session to the Arista CloudVision Portal.
 Use the Lab Credentials username and password to login.

 ![](./images/CVP.png)